Wall Street Pummels Huntsman Corporation (HUN) After Recent Earnings Report

 HUN’s Market Performance

-HUN stocks went up by 2.03% for the week, with a monthly drop of -0.04% and a quarterly performance of 15.26%, while its annual performance rate touched 4.24%.
-The volatility ratio for the week stands at 4.98% while the volatility levels for the past 30 days are set at 3.60% for Huntsman Corporation.
-The simple moving average for the period of the last 20 days is -1.89% for HUN stocks with a simple moving average of 24.22% for the last 200 days.
+HUN stocks went up by 2.95% for the week, with a monthly jump of 1.22% and a quarterly performance of 17.87%, while its annual performance rate touched 5.67%.
+The volatility ratio for the week stands at 2.98% while the volatility levels for the past 30 days are set at 3.76% for Huntsman Corporation.
+The simple moving average for the period of the last 20 days is 1.22% for HUN stocks with a simple moving average of 27.36% for the last 200 days.

 Analysts’ Opinion of HUN